-On 12 May 2023, the Government published a consultation paper, setting out its plans regarding the future of retained EU employment law.

-The consultation paper confirms the Government's intention to keep retained EU employment laws in the following areas without any change:

-- Family leave rights (maternity, paternity, adoption and parental leave). - "Atypical" workers' rights (part-time workers, fixedterm workers and agency workers). - Information and consultation rights.
+Employment analysis: On 12 May 2023, the government published a consultation paper, setting out its plans regarding the future of retained EU employment law.
+The consultation paper confirms the government's intention to keep retained EU employment laws in the following areas without any change: family leave rights (maternity, paternity, adoption and parental leave), 'atypical' workers' rights (part-time workers, fixed-term workers and agency workers), and information and consulta-tion rights.
 However, certain reforms are proposed in the areas of working time, paid holiday rights and rights upon the transfer of a business or an outsourcing.
-The Government says it has identified areas for reform of laws it considers are "too onerous for business to be used effectively or too complex for workers to know, understand and use".
+The government says it has identified areas for reform of laws it considers are 'too onerous for business to be used effectively or too complex for workers to know, understand and use'.
+Amanda Steadman, principal knowledge lawyer at Brahams Dutt Badrick French LLP, sets out the proposed changes in the consultation and the next steps.

-It is seeking views on the following changes.
+This analysis was first published on Lexis®PSL on 25 May 2023 and can be found here (subscription required).